teal-fm/piper/README.md

 This is a break down of what each env variable is and what it may look like

+**_breaking piper/v0.0.2 changes env_**

+You now have to bring your own private key to run piper.
+Can do this via goat `goat key generate -t P-256`.
+You want the one that is labeled under "Secret Key (Multibase Syntax): save this securely (eg, add to password manager)"

+- `ATPROTO_CLIENT_SECRET_KEY` - Private key for oauth confidential client.
+This can be generated via goat `goat key generate -t P-256`
+- `ATPROTO_CLIENT_SECRET_KEY_ID` - Key ID for oauth confidential client.
+This needs to be persistent and unique, can use a timestamp.
+Here's one for you: `1758199756`

 - `SERVER_PORT` - The port piper is hosted on
 - `SERVER_HOST` - The server host. `localhost` is fine here, or `0.0.0.0` for docker
 - `SERVER_ROOT_URL` - This needs to be the pubically accessible url created in [Setup](#setup).
 Like `https://piper.teal.fm`